Lithium-ion batteries

 Arvia wastewater treatment solution

 Arvia’s Ellenox™ systems can offer a permanent and easy-to-commission solution of polluted water used in battery recycling.
-The lithium batterries contain a wide range of recalcitrant organics and our Nyex technology has the capability to remove over 95% of toc from the battery wastewater.
+The lithium batterries contain a wide range of recalcitrant organics and our Nyex technology has the capability to remove over 95% of TOC from the battery wastewater.

 This means that water reuse in any recycling plant will increase considerably and any water that is sent to the sewers or watercourses will be well within current environmental limits.